pippokill/breakvic/README.md

 > 130 poke36874,135:v=1:t=t+100:m=m-1:return

-Line 140 is executed when the ball hits the player bar (see line 93).
+Line 140 is executed when the ball hits the player paddle (see line 93).
 The line plays the voice 2 of the VIC and modifies the ball velocity.

 > 140 poke36875,135:v=2:return